Ayus08/Decision-Tree-Algorithm/README.md

 # Decision-Tree-Algorithm
-Prediction using Decision Tree  Algorithm
+_Prediction using Decision Tree  Algorithm (GRIP - The Sparks Foundation)_

 1> Create the Decision Tree classifier and visualize it graphically.